The Bankrate promise

 Yes, you can access your Chase business card account online or through the Chase mobile app.
 Doing so makes it easier to track your spending, pay your bill or take a look at your rewards balance.

 No, you don’t need an employer identification number (EIN) to apply for a business credit card from Chase or any other bank.
 Without an EIN, you can apply as a sole proprietor using your Social Security number (SSN).

 The bottom line

-The best Chase business credit card for you depends on the type of rewards you want to earn, the perks you’re looking for (like travel benefits), whether or not you want to pay an annual fee and more.
-However, before you count out other card issuers’ offerings, take the time to explore some of the best business credit cards on the market to see if there’s one that better meets your needs.
+The best Chase business credit card for you depends on the type of rewards you want to earn, the perks you’re looking for (like travel benefits), whether you want to pay an annual fee and more.
+However, before you count out other card issuers’ offerings, take the time to explore some of the best business credit cards on the market to see if there’s one that better meets your spending habits and financial needs.